michaelplaing/mr_rax/README.md

-# mr_rax: functions to handle the MQTT topic/client tree using Rax underneath
+## mr_rax: functions to handle MQTT data requirements using Rax

 The mr_rax public functions so far are:

 - mr_insert_subscription: Insert an MQTT subscription topic (with optional wildcards) and a client ID

-- mr_get_clients: For a published topic return the dedup'd set of clients IDs from matching subscriptions.
+- mr_get_clients: For a published topic return the dedup'd set of clients IDs from all matching subscriptions.

-Note: MQTT shared subscriptions are supported.
+Note: MQTT shared subscriptions are fully supported.

 More functions will be added to, e.g., delete subscriptions.